arocha7/sdan/standalone/graylog/README.md

 # Intro
-The Docker Compose definition file does the deployment of Graylog with Elasticsearch and MongoDb
+A Docker Compose to deploy Graylog with Elasticsearch, MongoDB and Grafana.

 # Configuration